 A user wishing to use aerial images as a backdrop for a GPS display can adopt much the same process as that employed to produce custom maps – the GPS is not able to recognise the difference between maps and aerial images as they are both raster scans.

-Those particularly interested in using high-resolution satellite imagery and/or detailed proprietary raster maps as overlays might like to access the Garmin BirdsEye subscription service.
-This takes three forms – BirdsEye Satellite Imagery, BirdsEye TOPO and BirdsEye Select, each of which costs about £22 per year per GPS device:
+Those particularly interested in using high-resolution satellite imagery and/or detailed proprietary raster maps as overlays used to subscribe to the Garmin BirdsEye service.
+This took three forms – BirdsEye Satellite Imagery, BirdsEye TOPO and BirdsEye Select, each of which cost about £22 per year per GPS device.
+Unfortunately, however, the service was discontinued in 2022.

 The file extension for BirdsEye images is JNX.
 They reside in the Garmin\BirdsEye folder that can be found both in main memory and on the SD card.
 Unsurprisingly, JNX is a so-called tile format, ie large raster maps are divided into smaller rectangular pieces (tiles) to speed up the map rendering.